 I Understand the Desire

 Grateful for completing the journey I couldn’t even begin to think about walking it more than once.
 When Abi suggested maybe one day we’d return to walk the meseta, I thought he was out of his mind.
 I still have no intention of walking again, but now I think I understand the desire.

 Once we stopped walking my Camino aches and pains faded away, but I lost a toenail while walking and another is still partially bruised.
 I suspect it’s permanent.
 I actually don’t mind though, I see them as badges of honor; after all my feet carried me 350 miles.
 But why subject myself to such a grueling task a second time?

 Surviving Each Day

 Here’s what I think.
 The first time you walk – although it seems painfully long – it actually passes by pretty damn quickly.
 You’re so focused on surviving each day, making it to each destination and getting up each morning to do it all over again, it’s possible that something was missed along the way.
-We gave as much time to each day as we could but there are only so many hours in a day.
-Between the two of us we probably took well over 1,000 photos and as I look through them I can barely remember being there.
+We gave as much time to each day as we could.
+However, there are only so many hours in a day.
+Between the two of us we probably took well over 1,000 photos.
+As I look through them I can barely remember being there.

 Our Camino de Santiago FAQ Guide